 Nengo Summer School

-The Centre for Theoretical Neuroscience at the University of Waterloo is excited to announce our 6th annual Nengo summer school on large-scale brain modelling and neuromorphic computing.
-As a special feature of this year’s school, participants will be given on-site access to Loihi, a neuromorphic research chip developed by Intel Labs.
+The Centre for Theoretical Neuroscience at the University of Waterloo is excited to announce our 7th annual Nengo summer school on large-scale brain modelling and neuromorphic computing.
+As a recurring special feature of the school, participants will be given on-site access to Loihi, a neuromorphic research chip developed by Intel Labs.
 Other neuromorphic devices likely to be available at the summer school include Stanford’s mixed digital/analog chip Braindrop, the SpiNNaker chip, and a variety of FPGAs.

 We welcome applications from all interested graduate students, postdocs, professors, and industry professionals.
 No specific training in the use of modelling software is required, but we encourage applications from active researchers with a relevant background in psychology, neuroscience, cognitive science, computer science, robotics, neuromorphic engineering, or a related field.
 More information about Nengo, the Neural Engineering Framework, and Spaun can be found at https://www.nengo.ai/.
 Many of the concepts to be covered are in this book.